openHPI/codeoceanR/README.md

 This entire project profited from great info from Sebastian Serth, <sebastian.serth@hpi.de>.
 Experiences are based on the 2019 class "fundamentals of programming in digital health" with 31 participants.
 For the 2020 class, code was bundeled into an R package.
 Exercises can now be run locally in Rstudio.
-For the 2021 class and the 2022 MOOC (in prep), the test suite was completely rewritten and test script length reduced greatly.
+For the 2021 class and the [2022 MOOC](https://open.hpi.de/courses/programmieren-r2022), the test suite was completely rewritten and test script length reduced greatly.

 The source code for codeOcean itself is online at <https://github.com/openHPI/codeocean/>